 If a home was closing down or changing its purpose, the children were either dispersed to several other establishments or moved as a group to a new or existing home.
 Decisions about changes of placement were usually based on a child's age, and their 'suitability' or otherwise for fostering.
-Consideration might be given to placement with siblings (see below at viii).
+Consideration might be given to placement with siblings (see above at 1.7 viii)).